br-Chan/writing-break/content/4612/10_two.md

 ---
 title: "2"
 description: So it begins.
-This is a revised version of a story from 17 July 2021.
 date: 2025-09-12 00:00:00
-tags:
+tags: atro
 noToc: true
 ---